 Executing a digital contest might not sound like a ton of fun, but it can absolutely transform online business if done right.
 If your contest involves a big payoff for participants and asks them to create content across the web (on their blog, social networks or on your site) then you’re going to end up with an increase in inbound links.

 There are several firms out there who specialize in building massive amounts of links for their clients.
 Most of these folks are submitting links to Squidoo lens and other sites they keep up.
 Beware of anyone who does this for far too little money.
 Manually building these links takes time and if you’re paying $5, then your probably getting a bad product.

 5. Directory Submissions

-There are a load of directories across the web.
+There is a load of directories across the web.
 Use these as places to list your website and give a business description.
-DMoz.org is the step one here as several sites use the DMoz directory to populate their own directories.
+DMoz.org is the step one here as several sites use the Dmoz directory to populate their own directories.

 Directory submissions can cost money and it can be VERY VERY worth it.
 I’ve worked with several businesses who both hesitated to pay to be included in a directory and it was – in fact – links from those paid directories that drove new business to their site.

 6. Ego Bait – Create a List of Industry Experts

 “Ego Bait” is a phrase used to describe the method of enticing engagement with rewards that play to the target’s ego.
 For example, create a list of the top 20 bloggers within your industry.
 Create a page on your website with a list and description of the blogs.
 Be sure to include links to their site.